astroprofsmith/intromodern.github.io/_sources/c2postulates.md

 distance light moves in $1/299792458$ of a second.

 Much like with clocks, once you have a ruler, you can subdivide it with numbered markings.
-Each mark would be a ruler reading, and the difference between two marks would be a distance.
-If you include the direction of the distance, then it's called a displacement.
+Each mark would be a **ruler reading**, and the difference between two marks would be a **distance**.
+If you include the direction of the distance, then it's called a **displacement**.
 (If I walk two miles, I have walked a distance of two miles, but if it's two miles to the East, that's a displacement.
 If I walk in a circle and return to where I started, I will have a zero total displacement, but I have walked a non-zero distance.)

 The most important implication of these definitions that you should understand is that these *are* the definitions of space and time.